-Talk to Victor Parra Gonzalez, one of the co-owners of Buffalo’s newest restaurant Casa Azul, for at least five minutes and two words will likely come to mind: uncompromising and determined.
+Talk to Victor Parra Gonzalez (no longer affiliated with Casa Azul), one of the co-owners of Buffalo’s newest restaurant Casa Azul, for at least five minutes and two words will likely come to mind: uncompromising and determined.

 At Casa Azul, now open to the public as of Monday, December 5th at 11:30am, the classically-trained Mexican chef and restaurateur is putting forward uncompromising Mexican street food with a new partner after his former partner was brought up on federal charges.

 Casa Azul is set in the repurposed shipping container space that used to house Dog e Style.
 Gonzalez and his partner Vincenza Lapi have made a few tweaks to the ground floor space, the only floor currently open.
 However, the industrial wood-and-metal vibe has remained intact.

 Since opening his first restaurant in Western New York, Jaguar at the Bistro, Gonzalez has being putting forward a highly-authentic version of Mexican cuisine, despite the strong possibility that an Americanized version might prove to be more popular.
 That won’t change with Casa Azul, which essentially combines eight different tacos stands you might find in any Mexican street market.

 “We’re showcasing eight different techniques for tacos, which all have their own preparation and method of cooking,” Gonzalez said.
 “Normally, a taco stand in Mexico is only going to focus on one type of taco.
 Like if you go to one stand, they might sell you beef tacos.
 They might sell you three or four different cuts of beef, but it’s just one type of protein.”